AlessandroAcuna/AlessandroAcuna/README.md

-🎓 Structural Engineer with a passion for aerospace and advanced composite structures.
+🎓 Mechanical Engineer with passion for aerospace and advanced composite structures.
 Currently working as Structural Engineer in the Plant Engineering Team at Airbus.
+I created this space to share my projects and my developments.

 🚀 About Me
 - 🛠️ Experience in structural design & analysis of metallic and composite components